irata-gmbh/vscode-time-tracking/README.md

 - **Auto-Dismissing Notifications**: Idle notifications are automatically dismissed when you resume activity
 - **Manual Control**: Start, stop, or toggle time tracking with simple commands
 - **Activity View**: Visualizes your time data in an easy-to-understand report view
+- **Date Range Reports**: Filter time reports by day, week, 2 weeks, or month
+- **Daily Charts**: Visual representation of time spent each day
 - **Auto-Refreshing Reports**: Report view automatically refreshes at configurable intervals
 - **Categorization**: Add categories to your time sessions for better organization
 - **Session Notes**: Attach notes to your time tracking sessions for later reference
 - **Project Statistics**: See time spent per project and per category
 - **Status Bar Integration**: Shows current tracking status and elapsed time in the status bar
-- **CSV Storage**: Stores time tracking data in a CSV file for simple, human-readable data persistence
+- **Per-Day CSV Storage**: Stores time tracking data in separate CSV files for each day for better organization and performance
 - **Workspace-Level Tracking**: Tracks time at workspace level even when no file is open
 - **Standard Webhooks Integration**: Send time tracking data to external services using Standard Webhooks format